Menziess/snapstream/docs/source/index.rst

   stream()

-- Upon calling ``stream()``, each iterable is processed in a separate thread
+- When we call ``stream()``, each iterable is processed in a separate thread
-- Each element in the iterable is published to all subscriber functions
+- Elements from the iterables are published to their subscriber functions

 ::